-The total number of scheduled clock or credit hours attended divided by the total clock or credit hours for the payment period equals the percentage of aid earned.
+The total number of days attended in the payment period up to the last date of attendance divided by the total number of days in the payment period.
 If the withdrawal date is after the 60-percent point of the payment period, the student has earned 100 percent of the Title IV funds.